mathkimchi/singularity/README.md

 ## What is singularity?

-Singularity is an app that runs and manages sub apps called blocks.
+Singularity is an organization tool for projects.
-It should roughly do the same things as emacs, just in a different way.
-Though singularity should have modular blocks and ui that anyone can write, there are simple default blocks and a ui.

-Blocks are managed in a tree-based heirarchy, because I believe that is a convinient way to organize most things (like file directories).

----
+It aims to be the only app needed for all things productive on a computer.
+To do this, it needs to be highly flexible and customizable, with the help of subapps.
+Though subapps should be given freedom, singularity aims to outline best practices for subapps from the perspective of users.

+## Brainstorm

 TODO: get rid of this later

-## Brainstorm

 Inspirations (Things too look at for reference):
 - Emacs and Vim for flexibility with subapps and extensions